vikbert/taskr/website/src/docs/faq.md

 # FAQ

-This page contains a list of frequently asked questions about Task.
+This page contains a list of frequently asked questions about Taskr.

 ## When will \<feature\> be released? / ETAs